 Henry Clay successfully lobbied for the imposition of a tariff on imported hemp.

 “Old Ironsides” defeats the H.M.S.
 Guerriere in the War of 1812.
 The hemp rope and the hemp sailing used on the U.S.S.
 Constitution, commissioned in 1797, weighed a total of 60 tons.
 The anchor cable was 25 inches in circumference.

 Prior to the Civil War, William C. Bullitt of Lyndon, Kentucky, argued in 1849 that if the slaves were taken away, then the production of hemp would be destroyed when hemp production was “otherwise bound to make the rich lands of Kentucky and Missouri still more valuable.”
-Interestingly, slaves were allowed to earn money braking hemp, and some slaves were able to earn more money than free white men, enough to eventually purchase their freedom.
-Slaves who worked in hemp factories which produced rope and cloth were even better off, with some earning up to $900 over their lifetime, more than many free, white workers were ever able to accumulate.
+Interestingly, slaves were allowed to earn money braking hemp, and some slaves were able to earn more money than free white men, enough to eventually buy their freedom.
+Slaves who worked in hemp factories that produced rope and cloth were even better off, with some earning up to $900 over their lifetime, more than many free, white workers were ever able to accumulate.
 By the 1830's, hemp production in America reached its peak.

-In 1854, Henry Wadsworth Longfellow wrote the following poem in honor of those who worked in the ropewalks:
+In 1854, Henry Wadsworth Longfellow wrote the following poem in honor of those who worked in ropewalks:

 In that building, long and low,

 Backward down their threads so thin

 Dropping, each a hempen bulk.

 Cannabis was the basis of many late 18th Century medicines.

 It was universally thought prior to the Civil War that cannabis had useful medicinal effects.
 By 1850, medicinal preparations containing cannabis had become widely available and could be purchased over the counter without a prescription.